Deltara3/snoocockbot/README.md

 # snoocockbot
 The spiritual successor to AmongUsCockBot.
+(Don't ask why we still update this repo lmao)

 ## Why?
 I dunno, it was funny.